Iarbas/EDDA/README.md

 Overview
 --------

-The Platform is subdivided into intependent programs for:
+The Platform is subdivided into independent programs for:

     - EDDAsim | Graphical output for the simulated environment (for the time being, this will be a 2D visualization).
 This includes:
       + A guide to design own test streets.